sourcegraph/about/.github/PULL_REQUEST_TEMPLATE.md

-Before you merge this PR, please make sure that you have:
+Before you merge this PR, please review the following:

+## Blog post
 - [ ] Checked title case (This is correct.
 This Is Not Correct)
 - [ ] Updated publishDate
 - [ ] Updated authors